Raffit Hassan, M.D.

 In 2017, ASCO recruited him onto a panel of mesothelioma experts to write updated guidelines for mesothelioma treatment.
 The panel published their recommendations in the Journal of Clinical Oncology in 2018.

-More recently, Hassan has launched clinical trials of other targeted treatments for mesothelioma.
+More recently, Hassan has launched mesothelioma clinical trials of other targeted treatments.
 One trial involves the immunotherapy drug Lynparza (olaparib).
 This protein-inhibitor has already proven effective for breast and ovarian cancers.

 Another trial is testing the combination of the experimental drugs LMB-100 and SVP-Rapamycin.